gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Czones**
 Czones are subdivisions of Bzones that describe more detailed land use characteristics such as whether an area is typified by residential development, commercial development, or mixed-use development.
 These characteristics may be described using a classification system such as the *development type* system, used by the GreenSTEP and RSPM models, or the *place type* system used by the RPAT model.
-(In the future it is likely that there will be a merging of these systems.)
 A Czone may be any size, up to and including the Bzone that it is located within.
 As with Bzones, Czones may correspond to actual geographic areas such as the traffic analysis zones defined for an urban travel demand model.
 Perhaps more commonly, Czones will be synthesized based on scenario inputs and attributes of the Azones and Bzones they are situated within.

 - **Mareas**